Shopify/maintenance_tasks/README.md

 ```

 The files uploaded to your Active Storage service provider will be renamed
-to include an ISO8601 timestamp and the Task name in snake case format.
+to include an ISO 8601 timestamp and the Task name in snake case format.
 The CSV is expected to have a trailing newline at the end of the file.

 #### Batch CSV Tasks